 In the second half of the nineteenth century the drink became commonly known as “The Queen of poisons.”
 In France it was considered responsible for a range of social changes, such as a drastic increase in numbers incarcerated in asylums.
 Between 1867 and 1912, 16,532 patients were admitted to the asylum, about 1 percent of those were diagnosed with absinthism.
 By the end of the nineteenth century, France alone was pouring over 2 million litres of the stuff down their necks each year.
 And by 1910, it was reported the figure had gone up to the staggering figure of 36 million litres per year!

 The drink was not only limited to French borders, in 1878 the States got a taste for the green stuff, importing over 7 million litres from Europe.
 New Orleans took to the Green Goddess so much that it became absinthe capital of America, boasting local brands such as Green Opal and Milky Way.
-Cayetano Ferrer, in 1974 took over an absinthe house, calling it the “Absinthe Room.”
+In 1874 Cayetano Ferrer took over the lease of an old Juncadella Mansion, renaming it the ‘Absinthe Room.’
 He was known for serving absinthe in French style fountains that dripped cold water onto sugar lumps suspended on perforated spoons over glasses of absinthe until the drink was diluted just right, with the perfect amount of sweetness.
+The fame of this speciality take spread far and wide.

 Notable visitors to his bar included Mark Twain, Theodore Roosevelt and British occultist Aleister Crowley, who like many others was fascinated by this potent liquid.
 Crowley had this to say on the drink,